 Landscape

 As the recognition from scientific bodies shows, the landscape of the peninsula is unique, particularly in geology.
-Troops of university students are a common sight, as there are rocks here found nowhere else nearby.
+Troops of university students are a common sight as there are rocks here found nowhere else nearby.
 Serpentine is abundant, in fact, this is the largest outcrop of it in mainland Britain.
 The collision of continental plates forced this rock up from the Earth’s mantle to the surface, and formed a new part of Cornwall very different to the rest.
-In the 19th century serpentine became the source of a large industry after Queen Victoria became enamoured with its appearance.
+In the 19th century, serpentine became the source of a large industry after Queen Victoria became enamoured with its appearance.

 This varied geology makes for fascinating changes in landscape as you travel across the peninsula.
 Fertile land for farming borders barren heathland.
-A trip from north to south, for example, will take you from the lush green on the banks of the Helford River, through the Goonhilly Downs that look more like Africa than Cornwall and are home to the equally unusual Goonhilly Earth Station, then finally to the jagged shore that contains rock thought to be over 500 million years old.
+A trip from north to south, for example, will take you from the lush green of the banks of the Helford River, through the Goonhilly Downs that look more like Africa than Cornwall and are home to the equally unusual Goonhilly Earth Station, then finally to the jagged shore that contains rock thought to be over 500 million years old.
 A journey through time and space, to be sure.

 Wildlife

 The Lizard is one of the best places in Cornwall for seeing some wildlife, particularly marine life.
-Off the shore of the Point, you might catch seals, dolphins and even the odd whale.
+Off the shore of the Point, you might catch sight of seals, dolphins and even the odd whale.
 The National Trust has a great watchpoint with volunteers to help you spot the range of marine visitors, along with a huge variety of sea birds that pass this point on their travels up the English Channel.

 Also found near the point is the Cornish chough, which has made a reappearance on the Lizard after a long period of absence, and keen bird watchers will want to keep a sharp eye out this iconic red-billed bird.
 Peregrine falcons are also fairly common and make for some spectacular watching if you can catch one in flight.
 These fast flyers can be hard to spot, so packing a pair of binoculars will give you the best chance of seeing them in action.